-Total & Permanent Disability (TPD) Claims – Summary
+TPD Claims – Total & Permanent Disability – Summary

-Did you know that you may be entitled to make a lump sum TPD claim for compensation if you cannot return to work (or to your usual role) due to a serious injury or illness?
 Your eligibility to make a TPD claim will depend on your specific superannuation policy, as decided by the insurer or super fund in question.

 Some people have more than one active superannuation fund and can therefore have multiple TPD insurance policies.
 It is often possible to claim on more than one TPD policy.